Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Introduction

+Most existing testing procedures for \eq{eq:onesample} and \eq{eq:twosample} rely on the derivation the pivotal limiting distribution of test statistics, from which the critical value is approximated.
+In the high dimensional scenarios, various structural assumptions on the unknown covariance matrices have been imposed \citep{ZhongChenXu_2013,CaiLiuXia_2014}.
 However, in many applications, these assumptions can be very restrictive or difficult to be verified, and therefore limit the scope of applicability for the limiting distribution calibration approach.
 First, the existence of a pivotal asymptotic distribution relies heavily on the structural assumptions on the unknown covariance/correlation structures, which may not be true in practice.
 For example, it is very common that the expression levels are highly correlated for genes regulated by the same pathway \citep{WM2012} or associated with the same functionality \citep{K2014}, which results in a complex and non-sparse covariance structure.
 These empirical evidences indicate that the strong structural assumptions on the covariance matrices may sometimes be unrealistic in real-world applications.
 Another concern, as pointed out by \cite{CaiLiuXia_2014}, is that the convergence rate to the extreme value distribution of maximum-type statistics is usually slow.
-Taking the extreme distribution of type I as an example, it was shown in \cite{LiuLinShao_2008} that the convergence rate is of order $O\{ \log(\log n)/ \log(n) \}$.
+Taking the extreme distribution of type I as an example, the convergence rate is of order $O\{ \log(\log n)/ \log(n) \}$.
 Although the convergence rate may be improved by using suitable intermediate approximations, still its validity relies on the dependence structure of the underlying distribution.